LocalCoinIS/dev.bitshares.works/docs/knowledge_base/wiki_legacy/blacklizard_app_finarch.rst

 - Scalability: Every node must execute every contract.
 - Flexibility: Giving resources to a particular piece of code means that code cannot be upgraded or bugfixed; the new version will be a different piece of code with no access to the old version's resources.

-Project Black Lizard involves a substantial rewrite of the BitShares blockchain database and transactions.
+Project Black Lizard involves a substantial rewrite of the LocalCoin blockchain database and transactions.

 From the business side, Project Black Lizard has two goals: